eth_unsubscribe

 }

-After that, each time an event occurs, a result matching the subscription type is returned.
+Subsequent responses are delivered each time an event occurs, returning results matching the subscription type.

 {